 About progress in Schoolwork

-As a teacher, to get the most out of Schoolwork, make sure your school’s IT administrator enables the Student Progress feature in Apple School Manager.
-When your school enables the Student Progress feature, you can view the progress your students are making on activities you send to your class.
-You will be able to check how students are progressing on an app activity both individually and compared to the rest of the class.
+To get the most out of Schoolwork, make sure your school’s IT administrator turns on the Student Progress feature in Apple School Manager.
+When your school turns on the Student Progress feature, you can view additional information about the progress your students are making on the activities you send.
+You will be able to check how students are progressing on timed app activities and app activities both individually and compared to the rest of the class.

-If your school enables the Student Progress feature in Apple School Manager and students complete activities you sent in a assignment, all available progress data is shared with you.
-The progress-reporting app automatically sends information about how students are doing as they complete the activity in the app (for example, time spent on the activity, the percentage completed, quiz scores, hints used or points earned).
-The data available depends on the type of activity and is defined by the app developer.
-At a minimum, every activity that supports progress reporting sends time spent data.
+If your school turned on the Student Progress feature in Apple School Manager and students work on activities in a progress-reporting app you sent in an assignment, all available progress data is shared with you.
+Schoolwork displays the data from the progress-reporting app as students work on activities in the app (for example, time spent on the activity, the percentage completed, quiz scores, hints used or points earned).
+The data available depends on the type of activity, and is defined by the app developer.
+Every activity that supports progress reporting displays time spent data in Schoolwork.

 When reviewing progress data, you can see: